 Guy DeMartinis, Submillimeter-Wave Technology Laboratory, Physics & Applied Physics

-Senior Research and Development Engineer
+Senior Research & Development Engineer, Adjunct Faculty

 Millimeter and terahertz wave systems design and applications.

 Electromagnetic systems, components, and materials; Optimization & signal reconstruction techniques; Computational Methods in Electromagnetics.

 Doctor of Engineering – Electrical Engineering (Applied & Computational EM) – UMass Lowell